surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-data-encryption-strategy.md

-# Data Encryption in Mongo DB
+# CSFLE in Mongo DB

 ## Purpose
 The purpose of this document is to understand how data can be encrypted in Mongo database.
 Encryption can be done both at rest and at field level.